InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

     docker compose down

-You can interact with it using `http`, where you should be able to create and delete event streams using the internal API.
-Here we're using `jq` and `cut` to process the response body to simplify the subsequent **DELETE**
+You can interact with it using `http`, where you should be able to get the version of the service, create, and delete event streams using the internal API: -

-request: -
+    http localhost:8081/event-stream/version/ -b

+Here we're using `jq` and `cut` to process the response body to simplify the subsequent **DELETE** request: -

 To create (**POST**) an event stream, run the following: